andygock/text-share/README.md

 # Real-time Text & Image Share

-A minimalist web application for sharing text and images between devices in real-time, privately and without data persistence.
+A minimalist web application for sharing text and images between devices in real-time, privately and without persistent storage.

 ## Project Description